Pexers/CS-fundamentals/Computing Systems/Operating Systems.md

 - it is portable across POSIX systems — even if they happen not to have bash, they are required to have sh.

 There are advantages to using bash as well.
 Its features make programming more convenient and similar to programming in other modern programming languages.
 These include things like scoped local variables and arrays.
 Plain sh is a very minimalistic programming language.

+#### Exit status
+- `0`: an exit status of 0 is the best possible scenario, generally speaking.
+It tells you that your latest command or script executed successfully.
+- `1`: catchall for general errors.
+- `2`: misuse of shell built-ins (according to Bash documentation).
+- `126`: permission problem or command is not an executable.
+- `127`: command not found, possible problem with `$PATH` or a typo.
+- `128`: invalid argument to exit. `exit` only takes integer args in the range 0 - 255 (no decimals allowed).
+- `130`: script terminated by Control-C.
+- `255`: exit status out of range, for instance `-1`.